-One of the hardest decisions a couple has to make when first-look-wedding-photographyplanning their wedding is whether or not to do a First Look.
+One of the hardest decisions a couple has to make when planning their wedding is whether or not to do a First Look.
 A First Look, is where the couple makes the decision to break with wedding tradition, and see each other before the ceremony.
 This is usually done in a private setting, with yourselves and your photographers, to ensure that this precious moment is capture.

 It is a never ending debate between brides, whether they would like to incorporate the First Look, or keep to tradition see each other as the bride first walks down the aisle.